deepanshu96/t2carp5/Writeup.md

 - X = cos(psi) * (ptsx[i] - x) + sin(psi) * (ptsy[i] - y);
 - Y =  -sin(psi) * (ptsx[i] - x) + cos(psi) * (ptsy[i] - y);

+### MPC with Latency
+* The command sent from actuators to the vehicles have a latency delay of 100 ms, hence the values of the state varibles was first initialized then predicted 100ms into the future and passed as intial state to the state variable.
+This method took care of the latency delay issue thus encountered in the model predictive control.